What is the CAP?

 How do I get my program listed in the CAP?

 You must register and pay the fee for your program to be listed in the CAP.
+Your first opening is included in the registration fee, and subsequent openings require payment of another fee.

 I placed my ad on the AAPM careers site.
 Why is my program not listed in the CAP?